BjoernRohr/sampcompR/README.md

 variables of comparison.

 In our example, we will use the `card` data frame from the `wooldrige` package as a base and split it into different sub-data frames.
+To keep our examples simple, we will not use design weights, although design weights can make a huge difference.

 ``` r
 # install and load some additional packages for this readme